ioet/time-tracker-ui/README.md

 - `GitLens`
 - `Prettier - Code formatter`.
 - Go to user settings (`settings.json`) and enable formatting on save: `"editor.formatOnSave": true`.

+## Development server

+Yo have 2 ways to run this project in dev mode:

+**First**:
+- In your project path, open your favourite command line and run the follwing commands: `make build` then `make run` and finally `make log`.
+When the project is successfully compiled you can go to `http://localhost:4200/` in your browser.
+Remember you must have your Docker running.

+**Second**:
+- Run `ng serve` to run the app in dev mode.
+After executing this command, you can navigate to `http://localhost:4200/` to see the app working.
+This method is usefull when you want to run a specific branch using less time but not recommended when doing QA.

+In any case, the app will automatically reload if you change anything in the source files.

 ### Commit messages format
   Commit messages' format follows the [Conventional Commits guidelines](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification,